-the husband filed an application for the setting aside of the consent orders and the binding financial agreement
+The husband filed an application for the setting aside of the consent orders and the Binding Financial Agreement

 The husband and the wife entered into consent orders and binding financial agreement in 2004 to deal with the adjustment of their property interest.
-The terms of the settlement which were set out in the annexed attached to the binding financial agreement give to the husband 60% of the net assets.
+The terms of the settlement which were set out in the annex attached to the binding financial agreement give to the husband 60% of the net assets.

 The husband filed an application for the setting aside of the consent orders and the Binding Financial Agreement on the ground that the wife failed to make a full and frank disclosure of her assets.
-And at the time of the execution and signing of the agreement he relied on her assertion and as to the value of the assets.
+And at the time of the execution and signing of the agreement, he relied on her assertion and as to the value of the assets.
 That the information withheld was relevant to the execution of the agreement and consent orders.

 At the time of the execution and signing of the binding financial agreement, the wife was a director of a company which was under the process of transforming from a private company into a public one.
-And for less than two months the company floated in the stock market and the wife made a huge profit from selling her shares after the signing of the binding financial agreement.
+And for less than two months the company floated in the stock market, and the wife made a huge profit from selling her shares after the signing of the binding financial agreement.

 The wife in her evidence alleged that she made a disclosure of the floating company o her husband and even proposed for the transfer of some of the shares to him, but that he failed to take it.
 She discussed the terms with him during the mediation process.